 A blend of 6 vintages - 2020 (51%), 2019 (31%), 2018 (3%), 2017 (8%), 2016 (5%), and 2015 (2%).
 From the Hoffmann’s Dallwitz vineyard.
 6327 bottles filled.
 Aromatics of old vine Barossa Shiraz.
 The fruit is so plush and ample together with liquorice, chocolate, blue fruits, and spices that it masks the M plus tannins.
 I note that Fraser likes to taste these Little Wines “when primal and vital, a year or two after vintage “.
 I totally agree.
 I have tasted Little Wines with over 5 years of cellaring and find that you are giving up that freshness and vitality for a limited increase in savoury profile.
 The secondary value of Sami-Odi wines have increased dramatically in recent years.
 I paid $55 per bottle on release and note that United Cellars are now selling for $325.
 All the more annoying when I broke a bottle unpacking the tricky little cartons of 3 when I received them.
 The odd 4 letter word was uttered!!!
-Therefore I have one left for future enjoyment. — 10 months ago
+Therefore I have one left for future enjoyment. — a year ago

 This Little Wine #6 is a blend of 2016 (47%), 2015 (44%), 2013 (5%), and 2012 (4%) - all good vintages and sourced from that precious old vine material in the Dallwitz vineyard.
 This wine had an array of black fruits of berry, cherry and currant with hints of spice including clove on the nose.
 Fraser seems to have a process of picking early so his wines even in ripe vintages like those in the blend are not porty.
 Always finishing with those silky tannins.
 A lovely wine at a good price. — 4 years ago